colyseus/docs/docs/cloud/ddos-protection.md

 # Add-on: DDoS Protection

-Colyseus Cloud native DDoS mitigation system adds an extra layer of protection to keep your hosting infrastructure online and operating even when they are the target of attacks.
-You can secure your website from DDoS attacks in minutes with our automatic DDoS mitigation service, which is available in all our worldwide locations.
-Our system monitors network traffic and routes malicious activity to our attack mitigation farm after a DDoS event is detected, generally within 60 seconds.
+Adds an extra layer of protection to keep your hosting infrastructure online and operating even when they are the target of attacks.

+When enabled, our DDoS Protection system monitors network traffic and routes malicious activity to our attack mitigation farm after a DDoS event is detected, generally within 60 seconds.

-Colyseus Cloud native DDoS mitigation system protects your cloud server without increased latency or routing your traffic to a third party.
-DDoS protection adds 10Gbps of mitigation capacity per instance and safeguards all attached IPv4 addresses.
+The DDoS mitigation system protects your cloud server at both Layer 3 and Layer 4, ensuring no increased latency or routing of your traffic to a third party.
+It adds 10 Gbps of mitigation capacity per instance and safeguards all attached IPv4 addresses

 ---